AI-Planning/blockly-pddl/README.md

-# blockly-pddl
+# Blockly Behavior Trees

 Industrialization of automated planning leads to a need to manage the life-cycle of planning models, and quite often the life cycle will include non-expert users, for whom the verbose logical models in planning languages are not the best communication instrument.

-We are attempting to bridge the gap using popular drag-and-drop visual framework Blockly, developing an open-source tool that would seamlessly translate between Problem Domain Definition Language (PDDL) and Blockly.
+We are attempting to bridge the gap using popular drag-and-drop visual framework Blockly, developing an open-source tool that would seamlessly translate between Blockly blocks to Python code.

 # Installation
 1. Clone the repo
-2. Run static/block_factory.html to load, modify and save blockly blocks contained in blocks/.
-3. Run static/block_workspace.html to build and save PDDL domains.
+2. Open project on preferred IDE (preferably Visual Studio Code)
+3. On right bottom corner press on "Go Live" button
+4. The home page will launch, press on the Behavior Trees domain on top left corner
+5. Drag and drop blocks, the python code will automatically be generated on the left pane.
+6. The interface allows to save and load using the top right corner buttons.

 # Google's Blockly References